 Visual novels are also known for having very lengthy scripts, which are, on average, longer than even traditional novels, due to their non-linear, interactive nature (with the branching narratives and dialogue trees often requiring more text).
 When translated into English, the word count for visual novels are often in the hundreds of thousands, with some even exceeding a million words (such as the fan translations of YU-NO, Higurashi no Naku Koro ni, and Clannad, for example).
 Clannad and Fate/Stay Night have longer word counts than the entire Lord of the Rings trilogy, for example.

-This branching narrative structure popularized by Chunsoft was further expanded by the late Hiroyuki Kanno's titles, Eve Burst Error (1995) and YU-NO (1996), where actions and dialogue choices can lead to entirely new branching paths and endings.
-YU-NO in particular popularized a branching narrative structure where each path only reveals certain aspects of the overall storyline and it is only after uncovering all the possible different paths and outcomes through multiple playthroughs that everything comes together to form a coherent well-written story.
+This branching narrative structure popularized by Chunsoft was further expanded by the late Hiroyuki Kanno's titles, Eve Burst Error (1995) and YU-NO (1996), where actions and dialogue choices can also lead to entirely new branching paths and endings.
+YU-NO in particular popularized a branching narrative structure where each path only reveals certain aspects of the overall storyline and it is only after uncovering all the possible different paths and outcomes through multiple playthroughs that everything comes together to form an overarching, coherent, well-written story.
 This branching narrative structure popularized by YU-NO has since been used in many subsequent visual novels, including Key's titles (such as Kanon, Air, Clannad, and Little Busters!) and Kotaro Uchikoshi's titles (such as the Infinity and Zero Escape series), as well as some adventure games (such as Shadow of Memories), action-adventures (such as Way of the Samurai), and RPGs (such as Drakengard and Radiant Historia).

 ELF's most famous visual novel, YU-NO: A girl who chants love at the bound of this world (1996), in addition to establishing the branching narrative structure used in many subsequent visual novels, featured a science fiction plot revolving around time travel and parallel universes.
 The player travels between parallel worlds using a Reflector device, which employs a limited number of stones to mark a certain position as a returning location, so that if the player decides to retrace steps, they can go to an alternate universe to the time they've used a Reflector stone.
 The game also implemented an original system called ADMS, or Automatic Diverge Mapping System, which displays a screen that the player can check at anytime to track the direction in which they are heading along the branching plot lines.
 Similar systems have later been employed in the 2010 role-playing games Radiant Historia and Tactics Ogre: Let Us Cling Together.